dbos-inc/dbos-docs/docs/getting-started/quickstart-shop.md

 static async webCheckout(ctxt: HandlerContext, @ArgOptional key: string): Promise<string> {
 ```

-The handler is implemented in this function `webCheckout` which is served from HTTP POST requests to the URL `/checkout/:key?`.
+The handler is implemented in this `webCheckout` function which is served from HTTP POST requests to the URL `<host>/checkout/:key?`.
 The route accepts an optional path parameter `key`, used as an [idempotency key](../tutorials/idempotency-tutorial).
 We specify the `key` parameter is optional using the [@ArgOptional](../api-reference/decorators#argoptional) decorator.